Octachron/olivine/README.md

 extensions (i.e. the interface with the various windows systems) due to a lack of OCaml libraries covering the corresponding window systems.

-The current plan for interaction with the windows system is to wait for sdl to integrate Vulkan system and patches the tsdl library.
-Meanwhile, olivine provides an hackish vulkansdl library which enables to interface with sdl on the X server.
+Interaction with windows system is delegated to graphical interface libraries.
+A possible option is to use the patched tsdl library available at https://github.com/Octachron/tsdl/tree/support_2.04-06 or wait for the integration of this patch into tsdl proper.

 # Generated binding naming conventions :